pragdave/pragdave.github.io/_posts/2018-08-28-maintaining-dotfiles.md

 ## Location Independent Data

-I make a habit of keeping _all_ work products in versin control, and pushing them offsite when I reach the point where I'd feel annoyed if I accidentally lost the local copy.
+I make a habit of keeping _all_ work products in version control, and pushing them offsite when I reach the point where I'd feel annoyed if I accidentally lost the local copy.

 Right now, it's all in git, and it's stored on GitHub.
-I have a cheap monthly plan tht gives me plenty of storage for my hundreds of private repos.
+I have a cheap monthly plan that gives me plenty of storage for my hundreds of private repos.
 Thank you GitHub.

 There's one exception to this rule.
-I tried storing the video assets for my screencasts and courses in git.
+I tried storing the video assets for my screencasts and courses on Github.
 It works, and the large file support at GitHub handles them.
 But they are big: my Elixir course has about 80Gb of assets, and life's too short to be cloning that much data.
 Instead, I have a separate headless Git repos on two external SSDs, and I check the assets into them.
-One gets stored offsite, and the other is in our fireproof box.
+One SSD gets stored offsite, and the other is in our fireproof box.

 I'd welcome suggestions on better ways of managing these.